 Garden & Outbuildings: Prince Albert laid out the original design of the grounds.
 In the late 20th century the Duke of Edinburgh, consort of Elizabeth II, enlarged the flower and vegetable garden and created the water garden.
 Balmoral is today a working estate of over 50,000 acres that employs approximately 50 full-time staff and an additional 50 to 100 part-time staff.
 It is privately owned and funded by the king.

 House Listed: Category A

 Current Seat / Home of: King Charles III

 Past Seat / Home of: SEATED AT EARLIER HOUSE: Gordon family, until 1798.
 James Duff, 2nd Earl Fife, 1798-1809; Alexander Duff, 3rd Earl Fife, 1809-11; James Duff, 4th Earl Fife, 1811-56.
 SEATED AT CURRENT HOUSE: Queen Victoria, 1856-1901; King Edward VII, 1901-10; King George V, 1910-17; Saxe-Coburg-Gotha family here from 1856 until 1917, when George V changed the family name to Windsor.
 King George V, 1917-36; King Edward VIII, 1936; King George VI, 1936-52; Queen Elizabeth II, 1952-2022.

 Current Ownership Type: The Crown / Royal Family

 Primary Current Ownership Use: Private Home

-Ownership Details: House is owned by HM The Queen, and used as a holiday home by the Royal Family.
-The Estate is open to the public when the Royal Family is not in residence.
+Ownership Details: Owned by the king, and used as a holiday home by the royal family.
+The estate is open to the public when the royal family is not in residence.